 Support During Deployment

 During periods of deployment, it is especially important that you help the child and family maintain normal routines.
-Early in the deployment is not the time to transition a child to a new classroom or caregiver.
-Reassure the child that their parent will pick the child up as usual.
-Provide lots of hugs and comfort.
+Early in the deployment is not the time to transition a child to a new program or caregiver.
+Reassure the child that their parent or guardian will pick the child up as usual.
+Provide comfort.
 Answer the child's questions as simply and matter-of-factly as possible.

 Integrate emotional literacy and problem-solving into your curriculum.
 Help children learn to recognize and deal with emotions.
 Talk about emotions every day.
 Look at pictures of children with different emotions, read stories about feelings and deployment, do activities that let the child identify and talk about their feelings.
 Help the child develop strategies for calming down and dealing with anger or fear.

 Be prepared to help the parent with problems that arise.
 Parents may be confused by changes in their child's behavior.
 A parent may feel alone and unsure of how to provide discipline or guidance.
-The parent may feel frustrated by challenges with toilet training, tantrums, or baby talk.
+The parent may feel frustrated by challenges--such as the child or youth "talking back," or not "paying attention" at school.
 The parent may go through periods of self-doubt, depression, or helplessness.
 Remember that it is important for parents to take care of their own mental and physical health.
 Help them connect with a Family Readiness Group, behavioral health counseling, or clergy.
 You can provide resources, training, and support around positive guidance and discipline.
 You can also help families think of ways to make life easier during the deployment.
 Use conversations, newsletters, and family nights to help families share ideas like:

 Support After Deployment